What is Vouchsafe

 Passwords are a terrible idea.

-To prove who you are, you have to give away a secret — and hope the system you gave it to doesn't get hacked, phished, or leak it.
+To prove who you are, you have to give away a secret - and hope the system you gave it to is legitimate (phishing), and doesn't get hacked or leak it.
 If it does, someone else can become you.

 Vouchsafe works the opposite way.
 You keep your key.
 You use it to sign proofs - without ever giving the key away.
 Systems never see it, store it, or touch it.
 That means it can’t be stolen, guessed, or misused.